samanthaming/samanthaming.com/articles/tidbits/84-2-ways-to-center-elements-with-flexbox.md

 ### Debugging Fixed Position with Flex

 This example is not necessarily related to flexbox, but more so with `position:fixed`.
-The twitter community got involved in debugging it, so I wanted to include it in the notes, as some of you might find it interesting.
+The Twitter community got involved in debugging it, so I wanted to include it in the notes, as some of you might find it interesting.
 You can follow the original [Twitter thread here](https://twitter.com/rapzzyofficial/status/1244360589104775168?s=21) by @rapzzyofficial.

 I'm going to simplify his example so it's easier to follow here.
 But the idea is the same.
 He wants to build a navbar where the links are spaced out between each other like this.